Last night I ran 10k to raise some money to send to the team in South Africa.

 I record these things here because, just as I have voiced the crucial need to remember and apply Mandela’s words and visions, I must also remember the people and promises I have made during my 3 month stay in this land.
 Tonight I’ll sleep in pristine white sheets while my new friends sleep behind bars on thin mattresses.
 In a few weeks I’ll sit beside a twinkling tree, predicting what colour the Queen will wear as she gives her speech, while my new friends sit behind bars on thin mattresses.
 In January I’ll look for a job after morning danders with the dogs while my new friends sit idly behind bars on thin mattresses.

 But my new friends are not wasting away their time.
 And my last little day in prison yesterday only convinced me of that.
 They are building each other up.
 If such a revolution can occur within South Africa’s prison walls – and I have come to see that God really, truly, genuinely is working behind the bars of South Africa – then the hope with which Mandela spoke has not been extinguished.
-If even one more Mandela can come out of South African’s cells, with a heart and head for God and this nation, then surely we can move forward.
+If even one more Mandela can come out of South Africa’s cells, with a heart and head for God and this nation, then surely we can move forward.

 This place needs prayer.
 And one more Mandela to pick up where the last one signed off.